magus/mono/sites/arceus.now.sh/README.md

   - what is the minimal type combination to hit every pokemon 1x?
   - what is the minimal type combination to hit every pokemon 2x?

-- push query state after unchanged for 2s
-  - this will create a search history we can go swipe backward through. currently a back navigation doesn’t correctly capture all the searches you made

 - motion.div for ResultsContainer and add layout for animating the transition/movement as the type pills refine during search and container shifts up and down

 - color category icons same as other sites